Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Koreans

-Before 1990 there were barely 1,000 Koreans in New Zealand.
-Then the numbers soared, reaching almost 20,000 a decade later.
+Before 1990 there were fewer than 1,000 Koreans in New Zealand.
+Then the numbers soared, reaching over 30,000 by 2013.
 Leaving their crowded cities for a less frantic urban life has proved very popular among South Koreans.
 They have flocked to Auckland, where they have built up business and cultural networks.

-Korean people began coming to New Zealand comparatively recently: the first census record was in 1966.
-Until the early 1990s few others arrived and the population remained below 1,000.
+The great majority of Korean people began coming to New Zealand comparatively recently.
+From the first census record in 1966 until the early 1990s few arrived, and the population remained below 1,000.

 A change in policy